dicksteel/openhab2-addons/addons/binding/org.openhab.binding.lutron/README.md

 A channel with item type Switch and category Switch is created for each button, and a channel with item type Switch and category Light is created for each button indicator LED.
 You can monitor button channels for ON and OFF state changes to indicate button presses and releases, and send ON and OFF commands to remotely press and release buttons.
 Ditto for the indicator LED channels.
 Note, however, that version 11.6 or higher of the RadioRA 2 software may be required in order to drive keypad LED states, and then this may only be done on unbound buttons.

-When using auto-discovery, remember to select the correct value for the model parameter after accepting the ttkeypad thing from the inbox.
+When using auto-discovery, remember to select the correct value for the model parameter after accepting the keypad thing from the inbox.
 The correct channels will then be automatically configured.

 ### Tabletop SeeTouch Keypads